 Oxygen from any gas supply can be concentrated by accumulating it using an oxygen concentrator.
-This is done by removing nitrogen selectively in order to supply a gas stream as a product which is enriched with oxygen.
-There are two methods which are in common use.
+This is done by removing nitrogen selectively in order to supply a gas stream as a product that is enriched with oxygen.
+There are two methods that are in common use.
 These are pressure swing operation and gas separation using some membrane.

 Looking at the rate of increase in air pollution in our capital Delhi, these oxygen concentrators can serve quite effectively.

 Medical oxygen concentrators used in homes were invented during the early 1970s.
 But then the increase in the manufacturing output of these devices happened around late 1970s.
-List of early manufacturers included Union Carbide Corporation(UCC) and Benedix Corporation.
-Heavy high pressure oxygen cylinders and small systems containing cryogenic liquid oxygen was required by home medical oxygen therapies.
+A list of early manufacturers included Union Carbide Corporation(UCC) and Benedix Corporation.
+Heavy high-pressure oxygen cylinders and small systems containing cryogenic liquid oxygen was required by home medical oxygen therapies.
 Both these systems of delivery require suppliers to visit frequently in order to replenish the supply of oxygen.
 UCC also went further to invent the first cryogenic home medical oxygen of a liquid nature.

 Oxygen concentrators in Delhi